 Decision Making 2021

-In 2021 the BEST Centre will host the 3rd annual “BEST Conference on Human Behaviour and Decision Making” on Thursday 11th & Friday 12th February 2021 at Queensland University of Technology, Brisbane Australia.
+In 2021, the BEST Centre hosted the 3rd annual “BEST Conference on Human Behaviour and Decision Making” on Thursday 11th & Friday 12th February at the Queensland University of Technology, Brisbane Australia.

 The Centre for Behavioural Economics, Society and Technology (BEST) is a national and international leader in applied behavioural research.
 The Centre draws on QUT’s expertise in Behavioural Insights, such as applied in economics and social marketing, while leveraging and amplifying QUT’s expertise in health, science, technology and creative industries.
 The BEST Centre brings together researchers interested in applying Behavioural Insights to address real world problems in close collaboration with government, industry and the not-for-profit sector.

 The conference will bring together academic, private sector and policy researchers to share, learn and collaborate on scientific research focused on understanding human behaviour, and how that impacts decision making and thus society more broadly.
 The workshop welcomes researchers from all fields, but not limited to, Applied & Experimental Economics, Social Marketing, Psychology, Sociology, Social Psychology & Evolutionary Psychology, Evolutionary Biology, Education, Health, Demography, Sexuality & Gender, Political Science, Religion, Anthropology, Scientometrics, Sports research, Engineering, Mathematics, Management, Business Studies, Creative Industries, and Philosophy.

 - Laura Bray – Senior Lecturer and Deputy Director of the ARC Training Centre for Cell and Tissue Engineering Technologies, IHBI, Queensland University of Technology, Australia.